 To register a business name, submit one of the following forms, along with the registration fee (€40 for paper filing/€20 for electronic filing), to the CRO within one month of adopting the business name:

 Link to Business Names Forms Link to Fees Page

 Please note: It normally takes three weeks from the receipt of the paper form/signature page in the CRO for the registration of a business name and the issue of the certificate.

 Please note issues that may need clarification when an application is submitted:

-In order to apply online for a business name (available at CORE), please see example:
+In order to apply online for a business name (available at CORE), please see example on Webpage.

 Please remember that if your business name application is completed online, www.core.ie, the signature page is still required to be submitted to the CRO, with the relevant fee where the payment is not by credit card.
 Increasingly, applications are being paid for by credit card but customers are not submitting the relevant signature page.
 The certificate cannot be created without the submission of this document.